|

 drinking; cloudy memory, light-headed, and sluggish.
 He went to their

-behind his dresser.
-He decided that if he was going to feel like shit, he
+from behind his dresser.
+He decided that if he was going to feel like

-like a veil on a bruised bride.
-The rain had slowed and the nightly fog
+city of Bitternest like a veil on a bruised bride.
+The rain had slowed and the nightly

-bed.
+the bed.
 He started thinking of Lara; where had she gone?
-Probably in the arms
+Probably in

 He’d defended the worst scum of Bitternest; the pimps, the dope